oldschoolgg/obdocs/FAQ.md

 ##### Why do prices in minions differ?
 The price depends on your account age.
 If your discord account is over 1 year old, you get it for free.
 Less than 1 year, and it costs 50m.
 You can get this initial 50m from asking friends, or by using `+daily` every day for a while.

+#### Is RWT or autotyping against the rules?
+YES.
+You will be banned from the bot, it's not allowed.
+To date, there has been 100+ users caught doing this and all have been wiped/banned.

 ##### I found a bug in the bot, where do I report it?
 You can either make a github issue in the bot repo: [gc/oldschoolbot](https://github.com/gc/oldschoolbot) OR join the [support server](http://support.oldschool.gg/) and post the bug in the help/support channel.